richardbiely/gaia-ecs/README.md

 }).Run();
 ```
 ## Making use of SoA component layout
-For specific cases you might consider oranizing your component's internal data in SoA way.
+For specific cases you might consider oranizing your component's internal data in SoA way.<br/>
-For example in the code bellow me mark PositionSoA and VelocitySoA with
+For instance, in the code bellow me mark PositionSoA and VelocitySoA with
 ```cpp
 static constexpr auto Layout = utils::DataLayout::SoA
 ```
-Now if you imagine an ordinary array of 4 PositionSoAs in memory they would be organized as: xyz xyz xyz xyz.
+Now if you imagine an ordinary array of 4 PositionSoAs they would be organized as this in memory: xyz xyz xyz xyz.<br/>
-However, using utils::DataLayout::SoA however Gaia-ECS treats them as: xxxx yyyy zzzz.
+However, using utils::DataLayout::SoA makes Gaia-ECS treat them as: xxxx yyyy zzzz.<br/>
 This can have vast performance implication because your code can be fully vectorized by the compiler.
 ```cpp
 struct PositionSoA {